Skip to main content

 kubectl logs -n temporal -l app.kubernetes.io/name=temporal

-Check service status and port-forward to access the UI:
+Check service status and port-forward to the Web UI service (not the gRPC frontend):

 kubectl get svc -n temporal